Genocides in history (before 1490): Neanderthal genocide

 Yarin Eski, a criminologist at Vrije Universiteit Amsterdam, argues that "genocidal violence and mass exploitation are perhaps the defining characteristics of being human," and he also describes how our talent for murder put an end to the Neanderthals, and it has also colored all subsequent human history.
 Similarly, Kwang Hyun Ho stresses the fact that modern humans possess a mutated gene which is related to aggression and combined with fossil evidence, the possession of it by early modern humans proves that the Neanderthals were killed in acts of violence which were committed by early modern humans.
 The first person to publish an analysis of a Neanderthal, French paleontologist Marcellin Boule, was also the first to suppose (in 1912) that early humans violently replaced Neanderthals.
 In particular, larger tribal groupings and projectile weapons were supposed to give modern humans an edge in violent conflicts with Neanderthals and other indigenous populations of archaic humans that allowed early modern humans to wipe out other hominin species as they spread out of Africa.
-This view is at odds with the more supported views that Neanderthal extinction occurred due to events such as interbreeding, inbreeding, disease, and climate change.
-Archaeologist Helle Vandkilde highlights how trauma that is indicative of interpersonal violence is only present in approximately 20 cases of Neanderthal and Homo sapiens skeletal remains in the Palaeolithic.
+This view is at odds with the much more supported view that Neanderthal extinction occurred due to events such as interbreeding, inbreeding, disease, and climate change.
+Archaeologist Helle Vandkilde highlights the fact that the form of trauma that is indicative of interpersonal violence is only present in approximately 20 sets of Neanderthal and Homo sapiens skeletal remains which date back to the Palaeolithic.